Ed Flanders

 Edward Paul Flanders (December 29, 1934 – February 22, 1995) was an American actor.
 He is best known for playing Dr. Donald Westphall in the medical drama series St. Elsewhere (1982–1988).
 Flanders was nominated for eight Primetime Emmy Awards and won three times in 1976, 1977, and 1983.

 He received a Tony Award and a Drama Desk Award for his performance in the 1973 production of A Moon for the Misbegotten.

 Early life

-Flanders was born in Minneapolis, Minnesota, the son of Bernice (née Brown) and Francis Michael Grey Flanders.
+Ed Flanders was born in Minneapolis, Minnesota, the son of Bernice (née Brown) and Francis Michael Grey Flanders.
 His mother was killed in an automobile crash when he was 14.

-After graduating from Camden High School (Minneapolis) (Note: formerly Henry High School) (where he played hockey) in 1952, he enlisted in the United States Army, where he served as an X-ray technician.
+After graduating from Camden High School (Note: formerly called Henry High School) in Minneapolis (where he played hockey) in 1952, Flanders enlisted in the United States Army, where he worked as an X-ray technician.

 Early career

 After his service with the United States Army ended, Flanders began his acting career on Broadway before moving on to guest parts in television series.
 From 1967 through 1975, Flanders appeared in more than a dozen American TV shows, including six appearances on Hawaii Five-O (as five different characters).
 During this time, he was also prolific in TV movies.
 He married actress Ellen Geer, with whom he had a son, Ian Geer Flanders (born 1966), before they divorced.